 Cystic fibrosis carrier screening.

-These tests identify the most common changes or mutations in the cystic
+This test identifies the most common changes (mutations) in the cystic

 fibrosis transmembrane regulator (CFTR) gene.
 Many couples planning to become

 pregnant have this type of screening to determine whether either or both of

 Tay-Sachs test.
 This test is used to identify

 Tay-Sachs carriers.
 People of Ashkenazi Jewish or